-Whether you're designing a small kitchen and looking for a space conscious alternative to the (highly sought after) kitchen island, or like the idea of a versatile and non-permanent kitchen storage solution (we're talking to you, renters) the kitchen trolley is the answer you've long been looking for.
+The humble kitchen trolley provides the solution to many a small kitchen storage dilemma.
+Whether you're designing a small kitchen and looking for a space conscious alternative to the ever-popular kitchen island; or like the idea of a versatile and non-permanent kitchen storage solution (we're talking to you, renters) it could just be the solution you've been looking for.

 Something of a chameleon in the kitchen, kitchen trolleys are as suited to life as a butcher's block as they are as a spot for vegetable (or wine) storage.
 Like the sound of them so far?
 Our pick of the best kitchen trolleys will leave you convinced that they're the answer to many a kitchen dilemma...